domfarolino/algorithms/src/algorithm_practice/String_Algorithms/initialToTarget/README.md

 substring in `target`, and it forms an algorithm.
 We find the substring, and depending on the surrounding characters, either increment `j` to simulate rule (1), or reverse the indices and decrement `j` to simulate rule (2).
-We'll have similar rules for when our indices are reversed.
+We'll have similar rules for when our indices are inverted.
 The algorithm may look like this:

 1. If i < j
     1. If target[j + 1] == "A"